Dravitar/764361/README.md

 ## Experimental Design
 After running the different algorithms, we elected Random Forest as the best performing one.
 This decision was supported by a variety of reasons.
-To begin with, we compared different evaluation metrics (*Fig 8*).
+To begin with, we compared different evaluation metrics (*Fig 12*).

 We considered the Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and R squared.
 The R squared produced high results for all models, but due to the high number of variables (deriving from encoding the categorical variables) we considered the MAE and RMSE to be more reliable metrics.
 Regardless of the choice, it is clear from *Fig 9* that the best performing algorithm is Random Forest.
 We also compared the metrics after tuning the hyperparameters.
 Even though the MAE of the Random Forest Regressor model with default parameters is lower, the minimum samples in leaf nodes is 1.
 This means the model is susceptible to noise and the max depth is much higher.
 This could lead to overfitting and may cause problems with new data.
 The RMSE and the R-squared values are slighly improved.
 Either way, in both cases the models are robust.
 Therefore, in our final choice we prioritized having a better generelazition.

 Moreover, we decided to use the Linear Regression model as our baseline.
-This is a classic model for regression problems, but it is also very simple.
+This is a classic model for regression problems, but it is also very simple, making it a great baseline to compare our final model to.
+As expected, the results of our model with Random Forest proved to be much better than the ones of Linear Regression (*Fig 12*)

 In addition to the better evaluation metrics, we noted other advantages of Random Forest.
 In particular, Random Forest is an algorithm able to perform well with a large number of input variables and to identify the most important variables for prediction.
 Moreover, it is less prone to overfitting than Decision Trees.
 Finally, the training times for Random Forest are much faster than in other algorithms (namely KNN and SVR).
 This makes Random Forest a more efficient and beneficial choice.

 ## Results
 After conducting a comprehensive analysis and testing different regression algorithms, we were able to conclude that the Random Forest algorithm outperformed other models in predicting flight prices, demonstrating good generalization and robustness, making it the preferred choice for flight price prediction.
-You can see the performances of the different algorithms in *Fig 8* below.
+You can see the performances of the different algorithms in *Fig 12* below.

-*Fig 8*: Evaluation Metrics| :-------------------------:|
+*Fig 12*: Evaluation Metrics| :-------------------------:|
 ![](https://github.com/Dravitar/764361/blob/main/images/Evaluation%20metrics.png)  |